Louistwee/latextarea/README.md

 # latextarea
-Brave/Chrome Extesnion to write LaTeX in a textarea + part of "The Great, Big List of LATEX Symbols"
+Brave/Chrome Extension to write LaTeX in a textarea + part of "The Great, Big List of LATEX Symbols"
 # Instalation
 https://github.com/Louistwee/latextarea/releases/tag/1.0
 # Libraries